 Women's basketball engagement outpaces men's.
 NIL deal value in volleyball rose 146% year over year.
 The market is there.
 The infrastructure is not.
+This is the most underbuilt opportunity in college athletics.

 The NIL market's concentration in two sports is not a market failure.
 It is a structural outcome of a system built by collectives funded by football and basketball boosters, optimized for roster retention in revenue sports, and measured by deal volume rather than athlete outcomes.
 The $2.75 billion NIL market of 2026 distributes approximately $2.3 billion to football and men's basketball athletes.
 The remaining $450 million covers every other sport in Division I athletics combined.